-Buying produce at a store is good, but picking your own sure is better!
+Buying produce at a store is good, but picking your own is better!
 There’s nothing like connecting with the Earth by harvesting its fruits with your own hands.
-Kneeling down with a basket to eye up the ripest and juiciest of the bunch, getting dirty while the sun beats down on you, sneaking a couple tastes “just to make sure they’re good,” and ending the day with a sweet reward!
-Before you head out to the strawberry patch, check out our essential guide to picking your own strawberries.
+Kneeling with a basket to eye up the ripest and juiciest of the bunch, getting dirty while the sun beats down on you, sneaking a couple of tastes “just to make sure they’re good,” and ending the day with a sweet reward!
+Before heading out to the strawberry patch, check out our essential guide to picking your strawberries.

 First, give your local farm a call or follow them on social media to see when they open to the public.
 Most farms are usually ready by late May, depending on the weather that season.

-Most farms allow you to bring your own basket or container for collecting strawberries; however, they should have containers there for sale upon arrival.
+Most farms allow you to bring your basket or container to collect strawberries; however, they should have containers for sale upon arrival.
 There will be personnel to direct you to an area of the field.

 Once you’re out there, it’s time to start picking!

 Pick only the red ones, and use two hands: one to hold the stem and one to pull down, keeping the hull attached to the berry.
-If you pull the hull off, your berries will go bad more quickly.
+If you pull the hull off, your berries will quickly go bad.

-Once you fill up your basket, it’s time to go home and reap the rewards of your hard, yet enjoyable work!
+Once you fill up your basket, it’s time to go home and reap the rewards of your complex, yet enjoyable work!